atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 When using weather data as independent variables in an economic model, or climate data to project your research results into the future, please note:

 - There is no universally *right* or *correct* weather or climate data product
 - Every weather or climate data product has its use cases, limitations, uncertainties, and quirks

 This section will introduce you to the right questions to ask when deciding on climate or weather data to use in your research.

+A useful resource to better understand the basics of weather, climate, and the physical changes occuring in the climate system is [An Economist’s Guide to Climate Change Science](https://www.aeaweb.org/articles?id=10.1257/jep.32.4.3).

-## Quick Aside on the netCDF Data Format
+## Introducing the netCDF Data Format

 Almost all climate and weather datasets are released in [netCDF](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/netcdf-overview) format.
 It's efficient, self-describing, and supported by any major programming language, though you’ll have to pre-process data into another format before you can use it in STATA.
 If you get familiar with the commands to read the header and access data in the language you’re most comfortable with, you will be able to work with almost any climate or weather dataset published in the world.